besttime-app/BestTime-Documentation/source/includes/_queryendpointspeakhours.md

 ### Input attributes Query Peaks

 The 'query peaks' endpoint is used to retrieve all peaks from an existing forecast for a specific day of the week.
-By default the response includes the peak objects for the current day (at the local timezone of the venue) `peak_hours`.
-Additionally it contains a list with peak objects `peaks_coming` which only contains the peaks from `peak_hours` which have not passed yet.
+By default, the response includes the peak objects for the current day (at the local timezone of the venue) `peak_hours`.
+Additionally, it contains a list with peak objects `peaks_coming` which only contains the peaks from `peak_hours` which have not passed yet.

 - **venue_id** `string` <span style="color:orange">REQUIRED</span>
  The unique ID for the venue.
 The venue_id can be retrieved from a 'new forecast' endpoint response, or by the 'forecast list' endpoint which shows all previously forecasted venues.